TelediskoDAO/docs/tech_article.md

 As some of you probably already know, Smart Contracts are not the best "content delivery" service that a dapp could possibly have.

-For simple dapps, maybe it's sufficient to interact directly with the Smart Contract (for instance if we only need to display the current balance of ERC20 token holder), but for more complex use cases, there are is a complication: the query interface: a Smart Contract is not a DB engine and has such, it offers very limited data access capabilities.
+For simple dapps, maybe it's sufficient to interact directly with the Smart Contract (for instance if we only need to display the current balance of ERC20 token holder), but for more complex use cases, there is a complication: the query interface.
+A Smart Contract is not a DB engine and has such, it offers very limited data access capabilities.
 The developer has to know ahead of time all the needed access patterns in order to provide functions able to serve that.
+Imagine having to join multiple data sets or aggregate/filter a long list of data points: would you really like to implement this logic in the Smart Contract?

 To address this issue, we decided to leverage [The Graph](https://thegraph.com/en/), *an indexing protocol for querying networks like Ethereum and IPFS.*